-Welcome from the IALP 2022 Co-Chairs
+Welcome from the IALP 2023 Co-Chairs of the Local Organising Committee

 The New Zealand Speech-language Therapists’ Association, together with the New Zealand Audiological Society, wish to entice you to New Zealand – the ‘Land of the Long White Cloud’ for the 2023 IALP Congress.
 New Zealand, also called Aotearoa, offers a unique experience that will inspire and exhilarate whilst you connect with your colleagues from around the world.